blu3beri/vodo/docs/FEATURES.md

 # Features

-- [ ] Simple key value (string, serde::Metadata) file backend
-  - Persistent
-  - Key
-    - Hash
-  - Metadata
-    - Title
-    - Description
-    - Created at
-    - Updated at
-    - ends at
+- Persistence
+- Note: title, state, UUID (sha-1 hash as key)

-    - Tags
+- TUI
-    - state
+- List of all the notes with their title and state
-      - None
+- popups (warning and error for now)
-      - in progress
+- j: down
-      - done
+- k: up
-      - expired
+- n: new note
-    - priority (1,2,3,4,5)
+- d: delete